 Hoa (R), a tour guide from Tam's Café in Dong Ha, talks with an American tourist at the site of a former US military base near the DMZ on a tour of the area.
-Photo by Josh Tribe
+Photo: Josh Tribe.

 Thirteen years ago I was traveling southbound on a night bus from Hanoi.
 The driver was a madman and it was the best bus journey I’d ever been on.
 Things only got better when we stopped for breakfast in Dong Ha.